marcusgkaefer/ewc-ad-tools/DESIGN_SYSTEM.md

 animate-float-soft         /* Gentle floating */
 ```

-This design system ensures consistency, maintainability, and an award-winning user experience across the entire Campaign Creator Studio application using Tailwind CSS.
+This design system ensures consistency, maintainability, and an award-winning user experience across the entire Ad Tools Studio application using Tailwind CSS.